 We are spiritual, and therefore eternal, beings.
 That is to say that although we had a beginning, we have no end.
 Our life on this earth is rooted in time, but away from this life time has no hold on us.
 There is a day coming for us all when we will be, but time will be no more.
-Yet the whole of our eternal existence is determined by our reaction to one mystical event that took place many hundreds of years ago at a particular point in time.
+Yet our eternal future will be determined by our reaction to one mystical event that took place many hundreds of years ago at a particular point in time.
 It was an historical event of earth-shattering importance, yet scoffed at by the unspiritual mind now as then.
 It is an event that is courageously confronted by genuine seekers after true spirituality, yet hastily dismissed by those who avoid the searching beam of purity, love and peace.
 It concerns the Messiah.

 If we're honest, we have to admit that the world we live in is an imperfect one.
 The earth's crust moves causing earthquakes, tsunamis and volcanoes.
 Lions and sharks kill to eat.
 Ignorant men and their lust for power cause wars and destruction, sometimes on a massive scale.
 When we think of the suffering that is visited upon the innocent in this rebellious, self-seeking world in which we live, is it difficult to imagine that this same world could turn against one who came to bring love and light, hope, mercy and truth ... the Messiah?